-Client feedback is important at every stage of website development lifecycle as its the clients who know the market the best.
+Client feedback is important at every stage of the website development lifecycle as it’s the clients who know the market the best.
 They are the ones who are actually facing the problems for which we are building solutions.
-Then who can give us feedback better than our clients.
+Then who can give us feedback better than our clients?

 You can ask for feedback in multiple ways but what is important is that: